A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 Best Areas to Stay in Venice

-Every year, Venice attracts millions of visitors from different parts of the globe, and the crowd can be overwhelming.
-Since this city is such a tourist hotspot, experiencing it as a local is very nearly impossible, but it can still be done.
-Even with all the tourists, there are still quiet neighborhoods in Venice that are outside the major tourist attractions, and so are off the beaten path and somewhat cozy.
+Every year, Venice attracts millions of visitors from different parts of the globe, and the crowd can be overwhelming when planning two days in Venice.
+Since this city is such a tourist hotspot, experiencing some of the most unique things to do in Venice like a local is very nearly impossible, but it can still be done.
+Even with all the tourists, there are still quiet neighborhoods in Venice that are outside the famous Venice landmarks, and so are off the beaten path and somewhat cozy.
 If you’d like to experience like a local and save as much money as possible, here are 3 of the best places to stay in Venice.

-Make sure you choose accommodation in a good area, where you can walk to the main attractions.
-Making your reservations in advance is also part of a well-planned visit to Florence.
-I have a list of the best areas to stay in for every budget.
+Make sure you choose accommodation in a good area, where you can walk to all of the main attractions in Venice.
+Making your reservations in advance is also part of a well-planned visit to Venice.
+I have a list of the best places to stay in Venice for every budget.

 In contrast to Castello, Cannaregio is the heart of both tourist and local activities.
 It’s the most congested neighborhood in Venice, swarming with visitors every year.
 Despite this, it’s still a budget-friendly neighborhood with affordable accommodation options and direct access to the train station, only a 20-minute walk to San Marco — the tourist heart of Venice.

 Santa Croce is yet another low-key neighborhood with a local vibe.
-It’s quiet, authentic and one of the least touristy parts of Venice.
-Despite this, Santa Croce is still a busy neighborhood because it’s the transport hub with the bus station (in Piazzale Roma) and train station (Santa Lucia).
+It’s quiet, authentic, and one of the least touristy parts of Venice.
+Despite this, Santa Croce is still a busy neighborhood because it’s the transport hub with the bus station (in Piazzale Roma) and train station (in Santa Lucia).
 It’s the only place in Venice where cars can travel.

 Read More: How to get from Milan to Lake Como by train